November 01, 2022

-Before you get caught up in the excitement and fun of the holidays, take some time to check in with your finances and make a few moves to get ready for the most wonderful season.
+Before you get caught up in the excitement and fun of the holidays, take some time to check in with your finances and make a few moves to get ready for the final months of the year and the most wonderful season.

-This should be a list of the money you'll spend between Thanksgiving and New Year's that doesn't include your normal monthly expenses.
+Make a list of the money you anticipate that you will spend between October and December that doesn't include your normal monthly expenses.

 Be sure to include the following categories: